davidralphlewis/binaryephemera/_notes/The-Surviving-Sky-by-Kritika-H-Rao.md

 Good to see fantasy drawing from other traditions instead of just Western Europe.

-About different states of consciousness and beings living forever jn human form
+About different states of consciousness and beings living forever in human form.

 Dynamic between central married couple who are fighting.
 Interesting dynamic not really explored in fiction.